dutta-arka/Post-AGB-Stars/Random/README_Random.md

 1. Random 13. ipynb is an attempt to fit data points of (bp_rp, and G) to the closest matching stellar evolutionary tracks (based on [Fe/H] ratios and interstellar extinction).
 The MIST tracks can be used in the MESA MIST tracks folder.
 2. Variability.ipynb is a structural code that can be used as a base to understand and look for some variability in a target star.
 Long-term observations like IRSA and Kepler help.
 TESS, too, can give some ideas about fluctuations in the stellar flux.
 However, that will be short-term for most of the stars.
-3.
+3. Now, the Hertzsprung gap is a place in the HR (or the Colour Magnitude) diagram where the population of a star is the fastest.
+As we started our project looking into that angle, Random 11.ipynb plots Tracks equivalent to that.
+One can download these tracks (as in .prt file) from the Google Drive folder.
+4.

-A few more files that maybe relevent are given in this [google folder](https://drive.google.com/drive/folders/1r6T4KHjVSkuZH23dH-vMpkkodPgKc0cM?usp=sharing).
+A few more files that maybe relevent are given in this [Google Drive folder](https://drive.google.com/drive/folders/1r6T4KHjVSkuZH23dH-vMpkkodPgKc0cM?usp=sharing).